Hochschild dimensions of tilting objects: Generation time for tilting objects

 \begin{remark} For $m \ge 3$, the Hirzebruch surfaces, $\mathbb{F}_m = \P(\O_{\P^1} \oplus \O_{\P^1}(-m))$, have non-nef anti-canonical divisor.
 By the previous corollary, they cannot possess a full strong exceptional collection of line bundles with generation time two.
 We will further see that, if $m \geq 4$, then it is also impossible for any tilting bundle to have generation time two.
 However, Conjecture \ref{conj:1} still holds for $\mathbb{F}_m$, for any $m$, see Proposition \ref{Hirzebrugh}. \end{remark}

 For a larger class of examples, we move to toric stacks.
+We let $k = \mathbb{C}$ for this.
 Motivated by King's conjecture, L. Borisov and Z. Hua construct full strong exceptional collections of line bundles for all toric Fano Deligne-Mumford stacks of Picard number at most two or dimension at most two in \cite{BH}.
-We now prove that the corresponding tilting bundles are pullback.
+Let us remind the reader of the setup in loc. cit.
+Let $N$ be a free $\mathbb{Z}$-module and $\Sigma$ a complete fan in $N_{\mathbb{R}}$.
+Let $v_1,\ldots,v_n$ be primitive rays of the fan.
+Let $G$ be the following subgroup of $\left( \mathbb{C}^{\times} \right)^n$: